-types.h contains type definitions used in the STREAMS header files stream.h contains required structure and constant definitions stropts.h primarily for users, but contains definitions of the arguments to the M_FLUSH message type also required by modules errno.h defines various system error conditions, and is needed if errors are to be returned upstream to the user sysmacros.h contains miscellaneous system macro definitions param.h defines various system parameters, particularly the value of the PCATCH sleep flag signal.h defines the system signal values, and should be used if signals are to be processed or sent upstream file.h defines the file open flags, and is needed if O_NDELAY is interpreted
+types.h contains type definitions used in the STREAMS header files stream.h contains required structure and constant definitions stropts.h primarily for users, but contains definitions of the arguments to the M_FLUSH message type also required by modules.

 One or more of the header files described below may also be included (also see the following section).
 No standard UNIX system header files should be included except as described in the following section.
 The intent is to prevent attempts to access data that cannot or should not be accessed.